omkargudekar/react-redux-movie-db-app/README.md

 MovieDB is responsive react-redux based application to demostrate development process of react based application from scratch.

 ## Pending Action Items
+- DataETL [ util/DataETL folder] integration in side-effects of redux.
 - Hook up with Firebase Login Service.
 You may enter any valid email address and 6 characters password
 - Sign up
 - 2FA